Categories

 Competition and What Comes Next

 This pattern repeats across generations of chips.
-Nvidia has dominated AI chips since 2016, and Feynman likely extends that dominance through 2030 and beyond.
+NVIDIA has dominated AI chips since 2016, and Feynman is likely to extend that dominance through 2030 and beyond.
 The company makes so much money from AI chips that it can invest heavily in research and development, making it very hard for competitors to catch up.

 The Infrastructure Limits